 (Compound details obtained from ChemIDplus Advanced,1 NIAID Therapeutics Database,2 DrugBank,3 and HIV Treatment Bulletin article4)

 What is fostemsavir?

-Fostemsavir (GSK3684934) is an that is being studied for the treatment of HIV infection.4
+Fostemsavir (GSK3684934) is an that is being studied to treat HIV .5

-Fostemsavir belongs to a group of HIV drugs called attachment inhibitors.4 By attaching to the gp120 protein on the outer surface of HIV, fostemsavir blocks HIV from getting into and infecting the immune cells.5
+Fostemsavir belongs to a group of HIV drugs called attachment inhibitors.4 By attaching to the gp120 on the outer surface of HIV, fostemsavir blocks HIV from getting into and infecting the immune cells.6

 Study Names: AI438-006; NCT01009814

 Purpose: The purpose of this study was to evaluate the safety and effectiveness of fostemsavir, given with and without the HIV medicine ritonavir (brand name: Norvir).8